 Head of Sustainability at Eni

-At the event Turning Methane Pledges into Action event organized by the International Energy Agency (IEA) and the COP29 Presidency as part of the activities connected with the United Nations General Assembly, we presented the first Eni Report dedicated to methane.
+In its first dedicated Methane Report, Eni acknowledges the importance of reducing methane emissions in the oil and gas sector to tackle climate change, while also recognising the role of natural gas in the energy transition.
 The report underscores our commitment to transparency and the reduction of global methane emissions, acknowledges the key role that decreasing methane emissions in the Oil & Gas sector can play in combating climate change and details Eni's actions to lower methane emissions across all its operations, as well as how we share this experience with other industry operators.

 Eni’s actions to reduce methane emissions across its operations.